Chocobozzz/PeerTube/support/doc/server/code.md

 The server is composed by:

-  * a REST API
+  * a REST API (throught Express framework)
   * a WebTorrent Tracker
-  * A separate Electron process

-The seperate Electron process has the goal to seed videos through WebRTC because WebRTC directly in NodeJS is not usable for now.
+A video is seeded by the server throught the [WebSeed](http://www.bittorrent.org/beps/bep_0019.html) protocol (HTTP).

 ![Architecture scheme](https://github.com/Chocobozzz/PeerTube/blob/master/support/doc/server/upload-video.png)

-When a user uploads a video, the rest API asks the Electron process to seed it (communicate with IPC) and then adds it to its Mongo database.
+When a user uploads a video, the rest API create the torrent file and then adds it to its Mongo database.

-If a user wants to watch the video, the tracker will indicate all other users that are watching the video + the Electron process.
+If a user wants to watch the video, the tracker will indicate all other users that are watching the video + the HTTP url for the WebSeed.

 ## Newcomers